dphiffer/wp-json-api/readme.txt

 * Setting `redirect` to a URL will cause the user's browser to redirect to the specified URL with a `status` value appended to the query vars (see the *Response objects* section below for an explanation of status values).
 * Setting `redirect_[status]` allows you to control the resulting browser redirection depending on the `status` value.
 * Setting `dev` to a non-empty value adds whitespace for readability and responds with `text/plain`
+* Errors are suppressed unless `dev` is set to a non-empty value
 * Setting `json_encode_options` will let you specify an integer bitmask to modify the behavior of [PHP's `json_encode`](http://php.net/manual/en/function.json-encode.php) (Note: this option is only recognized in PHP version 5.3+)
 * Setting `json_unescaped_unicode` will replace unicode-escaped characters with their unescaped equivalents (e.g., `\u00e1` becomes á)
 * Omitting all of the above arguments will result in a standard JSON response.